william-kl/william-kl/README.md

 ### Hello, I'm William Cai 👋

-- 🔭 I’m currently looking for my first job.
+- 🔭 I want to be a full-stack java developer.
-- 🌱 I’m currently learning React and doing some quests on LintCode.
+- 🌱 I’m currently learning AWS and microservices.
 - 👯 I’m looking to collaborate on discussing algorithms.
-- 💬 Ask me about front-end or any tech related stuff.
+- 💬 Ask me about full-stack or any tech related stuff.
 - 📫 How to reach me: hc740@scarletmail.rutgers.edu
 - 😄 Pronouns: He/His
-- ⚡ Fun fact: I have raised a praying mantis as a pet。
+- ⚡ Fun fact: I have raised a praying mantis as a pet.